 Lastly, automation in CI/CD – continuous integration and continuous deployment – ties together the automated testing and deployment into staging and production.

 What are some innovations you hope to implement with the help of automated development going forward?

 Outside of technical implementation and infrastructure management, we see new areas of applying automation in customer services and operations.
 In terms of DevOps, there are various new technologies for containerisation and service orchestration such as Kubernetes that we’re exploring.

 What are some of the top reasons why automation can be challenging?

 The main challenge is that automation technologies can be quite complex themselves.
 We have to ask ourselves, are we trying to solve a complex enough issue to warrant some equally complex new tech?
 And if so, are we applying it in the correct way to reduce the complexity of our own problem?
 Just because something is the new buzzword doesn’t mean we should be going straight into it.
 That said, for what we are doing right now, building a large platform with a lot of different interfaces and partners, and a wide range of functionality, we need integration into information sources on traffic, weather, mapping services, live transit timetables, payment systems, our mobility partners, etc. So, for us to manage such a diverse and ever-changing functionality, it does warrant the introduction of some of these tools.

 How will adopting new technologies affect compliance and security?

 I believe that automation actually helps us enforce security much better.
 If we contrast the old way of doing deployment, with manual work by system engineers, even with the best of intentions, there could be human error and certain security measures missed.
-With DevOps or CI/CD practices, they are a lot more explicit in their actions, with scripted or coded steps that can be easily audited.Posted almost 2 years ago
+With DevOps or CI/CD practices, they are a lot more explicit in their actions, with scripted or coded steps that can be easily audited.Posted over 3 years ago